 All camp staff members are carefully screened and selected based on:

 All Day Camp staff members attend a mandatory and comprehensive pre-camp training program that covers all NYC Health Dept., American Camp Association and YMCA requirements.
-Examples of the trainings our staff participate in are: CPR/First Aid, Risk Management, Dept. of Health Mandates, YMCA Camp Standards, and ACA camp Standards.
+Examples of the trainings our staff participate in are: CPR/First Aid, Risk Management, Positive Youth Development Principles, YMCA Camp Standards, Social Emotional Learning, Diversity and Inclusion Practices, Camp Games and Songs.

 Most of our Day Camp staff work for the Y year-round in programs such as the Y Afterschool, Early Childhood Programs, and Teen Programs.